 - 1. Scientific evaluations. - 2.
 Progress reports submitted by investigators. - 3.
 Records of continuing review activities. - 4.
 Statements of significant new findings provided to participants. - 5.
 For initial and continuing review of research by the expedited procedure: - a) The specific permissible category. - b) Description of action taken by the reviewer. - c) Any findings required under the regulations. - 6.
-For exemption determinations, the specific category of exemption.
+For exemption determinations, the specific category of exemption. - 7.
+Unless documented in the IRB minutes, determinations required by the regulation and protocol-specific findings supporting those determinations for:

-- 7. Unless documented in the IRB minutes, determinations required by the regulation and protocol-specific findings supporting those determinations for: - a) Waiver or alteration of the consent process. - b) Research involving pregnant women, fetuses, and neonates. - c) Research involving prisoners. - d) Research involving children. - 8.
+- a) Waiver or alteration of the consent process. - b) Research involving pregnant women, fetuses, and neonates. - c) Research involving prisoners. - d) Research involving children. - 8.
 For each protocol's initial and continuing review, the frequency for the next continuing review. - 9.
 Copies of IRB Approved Documents. - 10.
-For VA research: - a) Correspondence between the IRB and the VA Research and Development Committee. - b) Protocol violations submitted to the IRB. - 11.
+For VA research in addition to any other requirements noted in this policy - a) Correspondence between the IRB and the VA Research and Development Committee. - b) Correspondence between the IRB and researchers. - c) Internal serious adverse events. - d) Documentation of Protocol violations.. - e) A resume for each IRB member. - f) All previous membership rosters. - 11.
 All study-related correspondence with the IRB should be maintained in a separate file for each study.
 These documents include copies of all - a) Submissions, signed and dated. - b) Approval letters or notifications of IRB decisions. - c) Investigator responses to IRB notifications (if applicable). - d) Approved recruitment materials